How Hasina's stay in India presents a dilemma for New Delhi – DW – 08/13/2024

 Pinak Ranjan Chakravarty, a former high commissioner to Bangladesh, who has been following the events closely, told DW that it would be difficult to indicate a time frame for Hasina's stay in India, and it will depend on the political situation in Bangladesh.

-"Last time when her father Sheikh Mujibur Rahman and other family members were assassinated in 1975, she had taken refuge in India and went back to her country in 1981," Chakravarty pointed out.
+"Last time when her father Sheikh Mujibur Rahman and other family members were assassinated in 1975, she had taken refuge in India and went back to her country in 1981," Chakravarty said.

 "The challenges are likely to be of a personal nature.
-I suppose she will want to go to another country of her choice but her party will want her back when elections are held in Bangladesh," he added.
+I suppose she will want to go to another country of her choice but her party will want her back when elections are held in Bangladesh."

 Keeping options open

-Under Hasina's 15-year rule, Dhaka and New Delhi shared strong diplomatic and trade relations.
+Under Hasina's 15-year rule, Dhaka and New Delhi enjoyedstrong diplomatic and trade relations.

 Bangladesh is India's biggest trade partner in South Asia, with bilateral trade estimated at $15.9 billion (€14.55 billion) in the fiscal year 2022-23, according to Indian government data.